-At Oxford Immune Algorithmics (OIA) we feel, and firmly believe, that it is our obligation to do our best to bring the tools and methods that we think are in the current realm of technology and science to fight human diseases.
-We believe that most, if not all, diseases are curable if detected soon enough and that current technological tools and science can deliver this goal not sometime in the future, but today!
+At Oxford Immune Algorithmics (OIA) we firmly believe that it is our obligation to do our best to promote the use of the most advanced scientific and technological tools and methods currently available in the fight against human disease.
+We believe that most, if not all, diseases are curable if detected soon enough, and that current science and technology can deliver this goal not sometime in the future, but today!

-Unfortunately, human priorities are often upside down, we just saw a Hollywood movie break records last month making 1 billion USD in only a week and some people contributing up to 500 USD according to some sources for a single cinema ticket for the same movie.
-With 1 billion USD, OIA would have been able to distribute devices to about 20 million households and cover about 100 million people with state-of-the-art AI-based device to monitor health that would have a good chance to end some of the greatest diseases that humanity has suffered such as cancer and antibiotic resistance which if not solved can send us back to the Middle Ages.
+Unfortunately, human priorities are often lopsided.
+We just saw a Hollywood movie break records last month making 1 billion USD in only a week, with some people spending as much as 500 USD, according to certain sources, for a single cinema ticket.
+With 1 billion USD, OIA would have been able to distribute devices to about 20 million households and equip about 100 million people with a state-of-the-art AI-based device to monitor their health, which would have given us a good shot at eradicating some of the greatest health challenges that humanity has faced, such as cancer and antibiotic resistance, which if not solved can send us back to the Middle Ages.

-Current medicine relies heavily on what overburden medical staff can do.
-Today, medicine can be characterised as driven mostly by what we lack of: doctor's time, patient's data, new approved drugs, lower-cost machinery, etc. We need to change this model.
-More precise and better quantitatively and qualitatively objective diagnostic and prognosis is possible but we require to get it right and get it done.
-Current machine learning (ML) methods can help, and can accurately, profile diseases and even sometimes predict patient progress and outcomes.
-However, some of these AI methods are often not suitable for medical purposes because they do not explain why some selected features or markers may make sense in practice or why a particular prediction is made instead of another.
-Take as an example that of classifying dogs and cats.
-A black-box ML approach may do a perfect job but when you dig a bit further you may found out that the feature separating dogs from cats according to your ML application is that all pictures of dogs were taken outdoors, and so ML found that grass and clouds were the best markers for classifying dogs getting it right 100% of the time.
+Current medicine relies heavily on what overburdened medical staff can do.
+Today, medicine can be characterised as driven mostly by what we lack: doctors’ time, patients’ data, new approved drugs, lower-cost machinery, etc. We need to change this model.
+More precise and quantitatively and qualitatively superior objective diagnosis and prognosis is possible, but we need to get it right, and get it done.
+Current machine learning (ML) methods can help, and can accurately profile diseases, and even sometimes predict patient progress and outcomes.
+However, some of these AI methods are often not suitable for medical purposes because they do not explain why certain specific features or markers may make sense in practice, or why a particular prediction is made instead of another.
+Take as an example the classification of dogs and cats.
+A black-box ML approach may do a perfect job but when you dig a bit further you may find that the feature separating dogs from cats according to your ML application is that all pictures of dogs were taken outdoors, and so ML concluded that grass and clouds were the best markers for classifying dogs, getting it right 100% of the time.

-We've set out on a journey to revolutionise healthcare, bringing it from the equivalent of the dial-up to fibre optic by radically increasing the way in which data is generated, understood, and exploited.
-There are some different paths that may be taken, and we may sometimes take diversions, but you can help us set it right and achieve our goals faster by contributing to our cause in investment or kind, as a volunteer or as an ambassador.
-If our vision resonates with yours and you feel like sharing values with us you should join us and help us achieve our goals.
+We've set out on a journey to revolutionise healthcare, bringing it from the equivalent of the dial-up to fibre optics by radically enhancing the way in which data is generated, understood, and exploited.
+There are some different paths that may be taken, and we may sometimes get off track, but you can help us get back on track and achieve our goals faster by investing in our cause or contributing in kind, as a volunteer, or as an ambassador.
+If our vision resonates with yours and you share our values, you should join us and help us achieve our goals